 - to treating health care practitioners

-- for WSIB referrals including, but not limited to, Regional Evaluation Centers, non-ecomonic loss assessment physicians, and WT providers, and
+- for WSIB referrals including, but not limited to, Regional Evaluation Centers, non-ecomonic loss assessment physicians, and RTW providers, and

 - to other external service and payment providers.